Microsoft Docs contributor guide overview

 Welcome to the docs.microsoft.com (Docs) Contributor Guide!

-Several of our documentation sets are open source, hosted on GitHub.
-More teams at Microsoft are adopting this model all the time.
-Even document sets that are not completely open source have public-facing repos where you are invited to make pull requests.
-It streamlines and improves communication between the product engineers, the content teams, and our customers.
-Working in the open provides several advantages:
+Several of the Microsoft documentation sets are open source and hosted on GitHub.
+Not all document sets are completely open source but many have public-facing repos where you can make suggested changes via pull requests.
+This open source approach streamlines and improves communication between product engineers, content teams, and customers, and has other advantages: